achuwilson/easy_ur/README.md

 ### Example servoing

 Servoing mode enables to send end effector poses in real-time to the robot controller.
 This poses are then used in the high speed internal control loop of the robot.
+Play around with t_delay( not higher than 0.1s) and interpolation distance to get more intuition.